Abdelhak Assal

-Abdelhak Assal (Arabic: عبد الحق عسل; born 8 June 1998) is a Moroccan professional footballer who plays as a central defender for RS Berkane and the Morocco national team.
+Abdelhak Assal (Arabic: عبد الحق عسل; born 8 June 1998) is a Moroccan professional footballer who plays as a central defender for RS Berkane.

 Club career

 Born in Casablanca, Assal began his professional career in the Botola 2 with his boyhood club TAS de Casablanca.

 On 1 November 2020, he signed a three-year deal with SCC Mohammédia.
 He made his top-flight debut on 4 December 2020 against MA Tétouan (2–0 win).
 On 26 February 2021, he scored an own goal against FAR Rabat (1–1 draw).
 His first professional goal came on 30 May 2021 against MC Oujda in a 3–2 defeat.

 On 4 August 2023, Assal joined RS Berkane.
 During the 2024–25 Botola season, he won the Botola Pro title and the CAF Confederation Cup.

 International career

 In August 2022, Assal was called up to the Morocco A' team by coach Houcine Ammouta for a friendly match against Jamaica in Austria (3–0 win).

 On 27 May 2025, he received his first call-up to the senior Morocco squad by Walid Regragui for June friendlies against Tunisia and Benin.